 seven are committed as a company and as building designers to reducing environmental impact.
 We provide in-house sustainable design expertise which enables us to deliver controlled, well designed buildings that minimise future running costs.

 We are proud to work within the BREEAM accreditation system offering a varied portfolio of architectural design projects rated BREEAM ‘Excellent’ and ‘Very Good’.
 Our team care about designing sustainable environments that improve the welfare of the end users.

-The team includes certified Passivhaus Designer, Andrew Burningham.
+The team includes two certified Passivhaus Designers, Cian Glasheen and Rhys Dunn.
 Passivhaus is a global energy standard which reduces the need for energy by considering elements such as the orientation of windows, air flow and thickness of insulation.
 This results in buildings with a high level of thermal comfort with extremely low energy consumption.
 We integrate this approach into our projects from the start, with key considerations such as siting and a fabric first approach helping to reduce the need for technology add-ons.

 We are keen to provide innovative design solutions and construction techniques which improve on building quality, longevity and speed up the construction process.
 This is achieved through techniques such as pre-fabrication, the practice of assembling building structures like walls, floors and roofs at off-site manufacturers and transporting complete assemblies to site.

 A recent example of this was a residential project for a private client in Burneston which utilised Structural Insulated Panels (SIPs) technology.
 The high performance panels were manufactured under factory controlled conditions off-site and fabricated to fit the design.
 This significantly speeded up the construction process and resulted in an extremely energy efficient, strong and cost effective building.